 As they say, your port is as good as your worst image.
 Let me help you get rid of it.
 This is a gentle, constructive criticism that will highlight your strong points as well.
-Consider your portfolio your art gallery with limited space where you want to show only your very best work.
+Consider your portfolio your art gallery where you want to show only your very best work.
 A portfolio in general should show less than 50 images.
-A common mistake is for a VIP member to show 200 images just because he/she can.
+A common mistake is for a VIP member to show 200+ images just because he/she can.

 LESS IS MORE - One of the easiest way to bring your portfolio to the next level is to delete your weaker images.
 Post only your star images.
 Don’t let your viewer play treasure hunt by having to sort through volumes of marginal images to find your gems.

 Prior to responding, I will carefully review your port AND your profile, as my intent is to provide thoughtful, constructive criticism.
 Your port will be evaluated based on the following consideration:

 Posting multiple similar images from the same scene is the most common problem of poorly constructed ports.
 Decide which one you like and stick to it.
 Don't let the viewer chose for you because he will judge you by the worst one.

 Rule DELETE IMAGES WITH POOR POSE OR EXPRESSION

 Too many images are ruined by uninteresting expression or contrived pose.

 ♦ Get rid of images where you are just smiling with no unique concept behind